aled1027/notes.alexledger.net/content/projects/_index.md

 This site, https://alexledger.net, is built with Hugo with some custom theming on top of [Hugo blog awesome](https://github.com/hugo-sid/hugo-blog-awesome). ([code](https://github.com/aled1027/notes.alexledger.net), [site](https://alexledger.net))

-## Cat's Site
+## catnesh.net

-https://catnesh.net, the site of my partner, Cat, is a Hugo site that uses the CSS from [pandoc](https://pandoc.org/) as basis of the theme.
+https://catnesh.net, the site of my partner, Cat, is a Hugo site that uses the CSS from [pandoc](https://pandoc.org/) as the basis of the theme.
 The site prioritizes accessibility as well as showing off Cat's work. ([site](https://catnesh.net))

 ## Blondel Communities